framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 Next we specify `diLocations` as the full filesystem path of the current folder.
 In a CFML / Clojure application, you need to tell the bean factory about two things: where to find your `project.clj` file and where to look for your CFML beans (if any).
-Locations are specified as a comma-separated list of file paths and one of them must specify the exact file path to where `project.clj` lives.
+Locations are specified as either a comma-separated list of file paths, or an array of paths, and one of them must specify the exact file path to where `project.clj` lives.
 That will also be searched (recursively) for CFCs so you can store both your Clojure code and your CFML beans in the same tree structure if you wish, or you can store them separately and provide both file paths in `diLocations`.